harsh242/harsh242/README.md

 ### Hi there 👋

-- 🔭 I’m Harsh Badhai - Designer, Developer, Filmmaker and currently going down the ⛓🐰🕳 : Blockchain + DeFi + NFT + Gaming = ❤
+- 🔭 I’m Harsh Badhai - Designer, Developer, Filmmaker and currently going down the ⛓🐰🕳:Blockchain+DeFi+NFT+Gaming = ❤
 - 🌱 I’m currently learning React JS, Product Design, and anything, everything Blockchain.
 - 👯 I’m looking to collaborate on anything which solves real-world problems.
 - 💬 Ask me about anything related to Design, Development, and Crypto.